-The Physiological Society’s policy work aims to identify and act upon issues that are of importance to our Members and to physiology as a discipline.
-We engage with a number of stakeholders, both within and outside of Government, and policy makers to promote physiology within science, and the sensible development of research and education policy generally.
-We have developed a stakeholder map and index to help illustrate some of the groups that we work with, and to provide a portal for our members discover more on policy areas that might be of interest.
+Our work aims to identify and act upon issues that are of importance to our Members and to physiology as a discipline.
+We engage with a number of stakeholders, both within and outside of Government, and with policymakers, to promote physiology within science, and the sensible development of research and education policy generally.
+We have developed a stakeholder map and index to help illustrate some of the groups that we work with, and to help Members discover policy areas that might be of interest.
 To explore our current and past policy work in more detail, please use the links below.